 |Please inform yourself about plagiarism before you begin your course.

-1. Read the ELI policy statement on academic
+1. Read the NOVA Online policy statement on academic

 dishonesty (reprinted here):